ITenthusiasm/next-supertokens/README.md

 **_If you are starting a new SSR React project, we strongly recommend using Remix instead._** At this time, the developer experience in Remix is significantly better -- especially when it comes to using tools like SuperTokens.
 And the performance is great as well.
 However, the choice is yours to make.
 (And of course, if you prefer Next.js, that's fine too.)

+#### C&rpar; Server Actions Do Not Handle 303s Perfectly

+There may be scenarios where a user's access token is expired (or invalid) when they try to submit a form on a secure page of your app.
+If their refresh token is also expired (or invalid), then they should be redirected to the Login Page with a `303`.
+The reason for using a `303` instead of a `307` is to prevent the user from accidentally (or maliciously) submitting data to the login form during their redirect.

+Unfortunately, `Next`'s Server Actions do not handle these 303s well when JavaScript is enabled on the page.
+(Everything works fine if JS is _disabled_.)
+In these instances, Next.js will basically do nothing; it won't navigate the user to the Login Page or do anything else.
+This will undoubtedly leave your users confused.
+This scenario is hopefully rare, but it is one that you should be aware of if you intend to use the App Router.
+(The Pages Router does not have this problem, nor does Remix.)

 ### 3&rpar; Quirks with _Both_ Next.js Routers

 For some odd reason, it appears that all files which leverage the functions/methods defined by `supertokens-node` need to call `SuperTokens.init()`.
 Consequently, we've defined a server-only [`initialize.ts`](./templates/app-router/lib/server/supertokens/initialize.ts) module that calls `SuperTokens.init()` for us as a side-effect when imported.